Skip to main content

 Install the DevExpress.Blazor.Dashboard NuGet package.

-Refer to the following topic to install and manage libraries using DevExpress NuGet feed: Setup Visual Studio’s NuGet Package Manager.
+Refer to the following topic to install and manage libraries using the DevExpress NuGet feed: Setup Visual Studio’s NuGet Package Manager.

 Add Stylesheets

-In the wwwroot folder, open the index.html file and reference the following stylesheets:
+In the wwwroot folder, open the index.html file, and reference the following stylesheets:

 <head>